-Data Visualization is an advanced course focusing on the principles, techniques, and applications of visualizing data to communicate insights effectively.
+Data Visualization is an advanced course focusing on the principles, techniques, and visualizing applications of data to communicate insights effectively.
 This course explores various visualization methods, tools, and design principles used to represent complex datasets visually.
-Students will learn to create compelling and informative visualizations that facilitate understanding, analysis, and decision-making across diverse domains.
+Students will learn to create compelling and informative visualizations that facilitate understanding, analysis, and decisionmaking across diverse domains.